 The chromatic scale is one on its own as it hits every note (black and white) in order.
 It's shown here starting and finishing on C for two octaves with left-hand and right-hand fingering.
-The intervals between each note ascending and descending is a semitone.
+The intervals between each note ascending and descending is a semitone - half step US.